ThalesGroup/cva6-eclipse-demo/README.md

 # Introduction

-In this repository we show how easy it is to reproduce a full debugging environment on the CVA6 processor on the GenesysII board.
+In this repository we show how easy it is to reproduce a full debugging environment on the CVA6 processor on the Genesys 2 board.
 Baremetal and Linux application debugging is demonstrated in command line interface CLI or with the Eclipse graphical interface.
-We provide harward bitsream and Linux image for those who wants to start faster on the board.
+We provide hardware bitsream and Linux image for those who wants to start faster on the board.
 We also provide a guide to regenerate them.

-Provided images are based on **#cva6_commit_nb** and **#cva6-sdk_commit_nb**.
+The hardware provided image is based on the commit [cva6:#d209b04](https://github.com/openhwgroup/cva6/tree/d209b0406dba696744185001bf7257af7d1d8890) and the Linux image is based on the commit [cva6-sdk:#cb35d1d](https://github.com/openhwgroup/cva6-sdk/tree/cb35d1dba01da51b1489fb109f1b5598bd655267).

 # Required depedencies